 Formal Courses.
 Your supervisor will want you to attend some postgraduate lecture courses (or some undergraduate special option courses) in your first postgraduate year, unless you have previously taken a relevant MSc, and you may be asked to sit examinations on these or to write an essay or report.
 The purpose is partly to acquire the necessary background for your research and partly for the formal assessment which takes place at the end of the first year.
-The postgraduate courses available in the physics department are listed on in the PG pages of the department’s website and in the ‘Postgraduate Courses for Research Students 2012/2013’ booklet which is part of this welcome pack.
+The postgraduate courses available in the physics department are listed on in the PG pages of the department’s website.

 Risk Assessment Foundation Training (RAFT) Online Course.
 It is compulsory for all students to complete the course before their 9M registration.
-Please self-enrol at https://www.imperial.ac.uk/staff-development/safety-training/safety-courses-/risk-assessment-foundation-training-raft/
+Please self-enrol at RAFT (PhD and Master students)

 8. Timetable of your research